liamJunkermann/CrimeDataFrontend/README.md

 # CrimeDataFrontend

-This project is the git repository for the frontend of a project I have been working on.
+This project is the frontend of a project I have been working on of violent crime analysis.

 Todos:

 - [x] Edit generic express to server needs
 - [ ] Add JSON data to map at Index